mar5chi/hand_gesture_control/README.md

 # hand_gesture_control
-A computer vision based hand gesture control for Smart Home appliances using OAK-D, depthai, Raspberry Pi.
+A computer vision based hand gesture control for Smart Home appliances using OAK-D, DepthAI, Raspberry Pi.
 It also gives an audio feedback if you connect speakers to your Pi.

-For information on depthai and OAK-D please visit https://docs.luxonis.com/en/latest/#.
+For information on DepthAI and OAK-D please visit https://docs.luxonis.com/en/latest/#.

 This project uses partially modified https://github.com/geaxgx/depthai_hand_tracker.git.